subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-7/detect-7_description.md

 Monitor read access to the SMSTemp directory

 ## Summary
-SCCM contains a preboot execution environment (PXE) feature which allows systems to load a specific operating system image on boot.
+SCCM contains a `preboot execution environment (PXE)` feature which allows systems to load a specific operating system image on boot.

 Attackers can recover domain credentials from PXE media if weak passwords are used, potentially transitioning from an unauthenticated network context to a domain-authenticated one, allowing for privilege escalation and lateral movement.

-Several forms of offensive tooling (sccmhunter, pxethief, pxethiefy) will typically follow this operational flow:
+Several forms of offensive tooling (`sccmhunter`, `pxethief`, `pxethiefy`) will typically follow this operational flow:

-1. Connect to Distribution Point via SMB
+1. Connect to the `Distribution Point` via `SMB`
-2. Enumerate “REMINST” (Remote Install) share (Windows Deployment Services (WDS) and often contains PXE boot files)
+2. Enumerate `“REMINST”` (Remote Install) share (`Windows Deployment Services (WDS)` and often contains PXE boot files)
-3. Enumerate SMSTemp directory
+3. Enumerate `SMSTemp` directory
-4. Spider .var extensions, which likely contain PXE boot configuration variables
+4. Spider `.var` extensions, which likely contain PXE boot configuration variables

 Different tooling will conduct step 2. differently.
-For example, sccmhunter's `smb` module will search and access the `\\.\REMINST\` share path prior to connecting to `SMSTemp` directory.
-In contrast, pxethiefy will utilize the `\\.\IPC$\winreg` named pipe to connect to `SMSTemp`.
-No one method is "stealthier" than the other, as there are opportunities for detection with either connection choice.
+For example, `sccmhunter's` `smb` module will search and access the `\\.\REMINST\` share path prior to connecting to `SMSTemp` directory.
+In contrast, `pxethiefy` will utilize the `\\.\IPC$\winreg` named pipe to connect to `SMSTemp`.
+No one method is `"stealthier"` than the other, as there are opportunities for detection with either connection choice.

 ### PXEThief Exmaple:
 ```
 root@DEBIAN:/home/labadmin/PXEThief# python pxethief.py 2 192.168.57.50